themrinmoy/Final_year_project-GearX/README.md

 ### Features

 - **User Authentication**: Users can register, login, and manage their profiles.
+- **Admin Panel**: Admin users have access to special functionalities like managing products.
 - **Authorization**: Differentiate between user roles (admin, regular user) for specific functionalities.
 - **Image Upload**: Supports image upload for product listings and user avatars.
 - **Session Management**: Uses `express-session` with `connect-mongo` for session storage in MongoDB.